ecadlabs/signatory/docs/signatory-architecture.md

 Diagram adapted from [An Introduction to Tezos RPCs: Signing Operations](https://ocamlpro.com/blog/2018_11_21_an_introduction_to_tezos_rpcs_signing_operations/)

 ### Simplified Signing Model
-This Mermaid sequence diagram shows the steps in signing a transaction on the Tezos blockchain.
+This Mermaid sequence diagram is a simplified depiction of signing a transaction on the Tezos blockchain.

 - The transaction is first forged using the Tezos RPC.
 - The resulting operation hexadecimal is then sent to a remote signer for signing.